wiheto/readabilityinscience/README.md

 Code is written in Python and R.

-For python (3.x) is compatibility fixes may be needed.
+For python (3.x) some compatibility fixes may be needed.